About the artist

 There was the life I wished I could have lived: one where all parts of me that felt misunderstood, invisible and different could take up space through colours, shapes and composition by pouring my heart and soul onto a canvas.
 Looking at a painting is so much like looking into a mirror - reflecting different parts of the self back to us.
 I yearned for a life in which I’d be seen, without having to explain myself with words.

-I didn’t know that in my recovery, I would find myself at a day clinic that happened to have a focus on art, where I would suddenly have access to an art studio space, design software and lots of time to focus on this medium of expression and that I would be surrounded by people who would support and even celebrate my artistic side.
+I didn’t know that in my recovery, I would find myself at a day center that happened to have a focus on art, where I would suddenly have access to an art studio space, design software and lots of time to focus on this medium of expression and that I would be surrounded by people who would support and even celebrate my artistic side.

 And I am here to help you do just that.